 I started up the new (2016) bypass trail at 3:45am.
 It felt like I was moving quick, but it’s hard to judge in the dark.
 2 hours later I arrived at Lizzie Lake – a surprisingly quick time.
 Back in 2012, this section took me 2.5 hours and I felt like I was really hustling then.
 I continued into the alpine with the sun rising as I reached Lizzie Cabin (2.75 hrs, 6:30am).
 At Lizzie Cabin I woke up a solo hiker, who apologized for not having coffee ready.

 I motored past Caltha Lake a full hour faster than my 2012 attempt.
-Segment after segment, I was besting my previous attempt that I was using as a gauge because my 2012 progress was similar to the current FKT over the first half (before that attempt went off the rails).
-I started to think I might be able to put in a fast traverse if I could avoid having the wheels come off due to over exuberance or some rookie mistake, like 2012.
+Segment after segment, I was besting my previous attempt that I was using as a gauge because my 2012 progress was similar to the current FKT over the first half (before going off the rails).
+I started to think I might be able to put in a fast traverse if I could avoid having the wheels come off due to over exuberance or some rookie mistake.
 Whenever I get too stoked in endurance events, I remind myself that there will be plenty of time to destroy myself later if I still feel like it, so no sense pushing too hard yet.

 The alpine section of the Stein Traverse was just as amazing as I remembered it.
 Caltha Lake with it’s moody, shaded emerald green and then Tundra Lake in it’s deep royal blue.